Mehmet Sadık Aksu

 Elif Ensari and Can Sucuoğlu from Iyi Ofis

-Micro manifesto for micro urbanism: think micro Collaboration project between AUDB, Iyi Ofis (Istanbul) and Izmir University of Economics.
+Micro manifesto for micro urbanism: think micro Modular Docs.
+Is a collaboration project between AUDB, Iyi Ofis (Istanbul) and Izmir University of Economics.

 The construction of the modules uses the most contemporary computational methods to create construction information and direct CNC manufacturing.
-The modules were assembled in the University workshop in the summer of 2014.
+Subsequently the modules were assembled in the University workshop in the summer of 2014.

 Each module is 4m2 and is designed for a specific function.
-These were developed through workshops with the students of the 2014 graduation class, Morphogenesis Design Unit.
+In this case these were developed through workshops with the students of the 2014 graduation class, the Morphogenesis Design Unit.

-The docks are modular can be assembled in multiple assemblies.
+The docks are modular and can be assembled in multiple assemblies.
 As such the dock can grow or shrink in time.
-The concept for the project aims to make the CNC patterns accessible to the public online, so anyone can essentially take a file to a CNC cutter and make their own module, adding it to the coastline.
+Due to the concept for the project aiming to make the CNC patterns accessible to the public online.
+So anyone can essentially take a file to a CNC cutter and make their own module, adding it to the coastline.

 Istanbul Biennale 2014

 After the project was moved from Izmir harbour, it was exhibited at the 2nd Istanbul Biennale in October 2014.

 Later the project represented Izmir in the ’2014 world cities challenge’ competition organized by UN-habitat and the Guardian newspaper.
 Thus it was awarded the second prize.